How Do We Create the Sales and Marketing Organization of the Future?

 Even if the majority of your sales and marketing efforts are online, the change in the working environment has caused significant changes in how people engage with brands.

-This is good news for B2B marketers, but it may also mean that while the new prospects generated by online activity are increasing, there needs to be a review of whether the online buying behavior of your customers has changed.
+This is good news for B2B marketers, but it may also mean that while the new prospects generated by online activity are increasing, there needs to be a review of whether your customers’ online buying behavior has changed.
 Otherwise, there may be a new debate about the quality of leads that marketing is generating.

-Needless to say, any face-to-face events also need to be revisited.
-These reviews shouldn’t take place just from a logistical point of view, but also in how best to create an experience that is relevant for the screen rather than the stage.
+Any face-to-face events also need to be revisited.
+These reviews shouldn’t take place just from a logistical point of view, but also in how best to create a relevant experience for the screen rather than the stage.